blahajjessie/13s-wiki/usage/git_setup.md

 The `.gitignore` file is to be at the top level of your repo (i.e, in the same visible folder as the .git folder) and should generally always exist no matter the project.
 Some repo hosting sites provide template .gitignore’s when you specify what the primary language of the project will be!

+{. .tip}
-> If `git add` is not detecting .gitignore, use `git add -f .gitignore` to force the staging.
+If `git add` is not detecting .gitignore, use `git add -f .gitignore` to force the staging.

 For any programming class, it’s generally not appreciated to leave IDE artifacts (`.vscode`, `.idea`, `.metadata`, etc.) as your personal development settings have nothing to do with the code (and may even contain some secrets).
 For a C class, you should make sure to **never commit object files (extension `.o`) or executables** (these can be harder to track on UNIX where `.exe` is not needed to designate executable files, be aware of what is staged using `git status`!).

 The following is an example `.gitignore` for a typical Python project, in which I had some VSCode shenanigans, a virtual environment in a folder called `.venv`, and the potential for compiled Python code to appear.

+{. .note}
-**Note: * means any sequence of matching characters. ! negates the ignoring.**
+* means any sequence of matching characters. ! negates the ignoring.

 ```bash
 # Contents of .gitignore